 Delhi, a vibrant and ever-expanding metropolis, stands as a testament to India's rapid urbanization.
 With its metropolitan area estimated to house over 34.6 million people in 2025 and continuing to grow at over 2.5 percent annually (Chandra, 2021), the logistical challenge of feeding and supplying this colossal population is immense.
 At the very heart of this intricate web of consumption and distribution are Delhi's sprawling wholesale markets.
 Far from being mere points of trade, these markets function as vital arteries, channelling an astonishing diversity of commodities from every corner of India to the countless households, businesses, and institutions that make up the capital.
 While Azadpur Mandi dominates the discourse for fresh produce, it is part of a larger, interconnected network of specialized wholesale hubs, each playing an indispensable role in sustaining the daily rhythm of life for millions.
 Located within the North Delhi district, Azadpur Mandi is India’s largest agricultural wholesale market, particularly known for its massive trade in fruits and vegetables.
 It is managed by the Delhi Agricultural Marketing Board (DAMB) and serves as a central node in the supply chain for fresh produce across northern India.

-The present study was done in the month of May to June 2025 for fulfilling the academic mandate for the period of 45 days.
+The present study was conducted in the month of May to June 2025 for fulfilling the academic mandate for the period of 45 days.
 The primary data were collected through interaction with retailers, wholesalers and commission agents cum wholesalers in Azadpur Mandi, Delhi whereas secondary data were collected from secondary literatures, highlighted in results and discussion part of this paper.
 In this way, a total 50 samples, comprised 20 retailors, 15 wholesalers and 15 commissioners cum wholesalers were intervened through well-structured and tested schedule through an interview process.
-Here, retailors were those who directly sold agricultural produce to the customers whereas wholesale did resale activity and own the produce.
+Here, retailors were those who directly sold agricultural produce to the customers whereas wholesalers did resale activity and own the produce.
 Commissioner cum wholesalers were those who had shops in the mandi, owned the agricultural produce and acted as an agent either from buyer or seller or both sides to make the buying and selling activities smooth for the purpose.

 Fig 1 Azadpur Mandi and Its Surrounding Areas